 Three: Decorate the house for Easter.
 The next few ideas are holiday traditions that we’ve done for years.
 As kids get older, they may not be into holidays as much but often look forward to family traditions.

 Four: Make a traditional family dinner.
 Get the kids involved with the menu planning.
-Use this as an opportunity to teach how to set a formal table and how to cook traditional dishes so that one day, they will be prepared to host.
+Use this as an opportunity to teach them how to set a formal table and how to cook your family’s traditional Easter dishes so that one day, they will be prepared to host.
+When they’re ready, put them in charge of a dish or an entire course.

 Eight: Make your own Easter chocolates and get the family involved.
 Who doesn’t love playing with chocolate?

 Nine: Dye Easter Eggs.
-Give your kids sharpies and let them go crazy with goofy faces, phrases, and designs.
-Have a contest for the best-decorated egg.
-Gift cards like Starbucks or iTunes are popular prizes.
+Give your kids Sharpies and let them go crazy with goofy faces, phrases, and designs.
+Have a contest for the best-decorated egg with fun prizes – teens get more interested when competition is involved.
+Or make tie-dyed Easter eggs – so fun!

 Ten: Bake and decorate Easter sugar cookies

 Eleven: Sign up for an Easter Fun Run.
-Give everyone bunny ears or a cottontail for extra silliness or create custom family t-shirts.
+Give everyone bunny ears and a cottontail for extra silliness or create custom family t-shirts.
+No local Easter races?
+Create your own.

 Thirteen: Spread the cheer and surprise your neighbors with a ‘You’ve been egged’ basket filled with Easter goodies.

 Fourteen: Secret Easter Bunny.
-Fill plastic Easter eggs and leave them in the front yards of homes of your neighbors before your neighbor’s wake on Easter morning.
+Fill plastic Easter eggs and leave them in the front yards or patio of your neighbors before they wake on Easter morning.

 Fifteen: Make Peeps s’mores.